 What Questions are Asked During Nursery Admission?

-- Do you know any nursery rhymes?
-Can you sing one for me? – “Yes.
-Johnny johnny…” Every nursery admission will ask your child to recite a few nursery rhymes or sing any one rhyme that is their favourite!
+Answer: “Yes.
+Johnny Johnny… Every nursery admission will ask your child to recite a few nursery rhymes or sing any one rhyme that is their favourite!
 This exercise will highlight your child’s memory and speech clarity.
 If your child can express nursery rhymes with a few hand gestures and facial expressions, it can be a huge plus point to crack that nursery school interview!

-- Do you have siblings? – “Yes, I have a brother.”
-A few more questions about the family may be asked to your child – about grandparents, names of parents, etc. This shows your child knows about her family.
+Answer: “Yes, I have a brother.”
+A few more questions about the family may be asked to your child about grandparents, names of parents, etc. This shows your child knows about her family.

 Your child will also be observed on the basis of a few activities to analyse their mental, physical and cognitive development.
 This part of the interview can be done before or after the question-answer session.

 Colouring nursery worksheets can be given to your child to observe their fine motor skills – how they hold the crayon or the pencil and their wrist movement while colouring an image.
 Their choice of colours will also give an idea to the interviewer about your child’s cognitive development.
 Solving 5-6 piece puzzles and a few nursery worksheets in English or any other second language may also be helpful in knowing your child’s capabilities better.

 Once your child has played his/her part in their interview for nursery admission, it’s time for you to pitch in your answers!
 A lot of nursery schools also conduct a round of interview for the parents to understand the family background, their expectations from the school and how well they know their child.

 Answer :- Introduce yourself one by one.
 This is only to make you feel comfortable!

 2. What are your educational qualifications?